Ulster University - Belfast

 Film & Television Production

-This MA is ideal for students who are change-makers, thinking critically and reflectively, and who are conscious of the social, cultural and political implications of the media artefacts they produce.
-As students progress through the course, they will develop sustained independent and critical enquiry in concert with practice that experiments with form, conventions, languages, techniques and practices in the field.
+This MA is ideal for students who see themselves as change-makers, thinking critically and reflectively, and conscious of the social, cultural and political implications of the media artefacts they produce.
+You will be self-directed and motivated, but also keen to be part of a research and creative community, helping to build not only a media industry, but a media culture.
+You will be an active participant in a practice-led, postgraduate programme that is regionally distinctive and internationally significant.
+As you progress through the course, you will develop sustained independent and critical enquiry in concert with practice that experiments with form, conventions, languages, techniques and practices in the field.
+You will be assessed through activities and outputs linked to recognised industry standards.
+You will undertake learning activities across Northern Ireland, including seminars, industry events, historical, theoretical and innovative research, technical workshops and professional skills development.

 Subjects taught